rudolfsrijkuris/google-homepage/README.md

 # Google Homepage
 ## About this project
-I made this website to underatand basics of HTML and styling it with CSS
+I made this website to refresh my knowledge of HTML and styling it with CSS.

 ## What I learned
 - Working with GIT version control system